kieranb662/Sliders-SwiftUI/README.md

 - Each axis has its own independent `ClosedRange`, so x and y can cover completely different domains.
 - **Previous-value indicator** — a ghost marker is left at the last committed position (when the user lifts their finger).
-Drag slowly near it to snap back; fast swipes pass through freely.
+Dragging slowly back towards the marker will magnetically snap the thumb to it.
 - **Tick marks** — divide one or both axes into a regular grid.
 The thumb snaps magnetically to the nearest intersection when moving slowly.
 - **Haptic feedback** — fires when the thumb hits a track edge (iOS), and softly when it